6 top sales leaders share their insights and offer answers to frequently asked questions about how to super-charge your co-selling partnerships.

 —Nikita Zhitkevich, Director of Channel Partnerships, PartnerStack

-You could provide your partner with experienced sales reps who can translate features and benefits in terms everyone can understand.
+You could provide your partner with experienced sales reps who are able to translate features and benefits in terms everyone can understand.
 These sales professionals have a deep knowledge of products and services, and can rapidly see how these could add benefit.

 “Double down on the ones that are invested.”